blindern/drift/nrec/README.md

 ```

 The username should be your email address, and the password should be a
-generated API password provided on your first login to UH-IaaS.
+generated API password provided on your first login to NREC.
-You should also be able to reset your API password on https://access.uh-iaas.no/
+You should also be able to reset your API password on https://access.nrec.no/

 ## Testing openstack commands